 The Forest 2020 rain garden off McLaughlin Rd.

-The PWA have successfully installed 4 rain gardens within the tri-community area in 2019 and will build at least 4 more in the coming year.
-Stay tuned for the greening of our watershed!
+The PWA successfully installed 4 rain gardens within the tri-community area in 2019, with hopes of greening more of our watershed!